theoh-io/theoh-io/README.md

 - 🎶 I listen to a lot of music and play the guitar.

-- 🧑‍🎨 I am part of the Design team for [***La Matrice Festival***](https://lamatricefestival.ch/) and enjoy creative Coding
+- 🧑‍🎨 I'm part of the Design team for [***La Matrice Festival***](https://lamatricefestival.ch/) and enjoy creative Coding

   | [**Creative Coding with Processing**](https://github.com/theoh-io/Creative-Coding) |
   | ------------------------------------------------------------ |
   | <img src="./gif/Logo.gif" width="250"/> |

-- 💞️ I’m looking for to collaborate on interesting and challenging Robotics & CV projects !
+-   I’m looking for to collaborate on interesting and challenging Robotics & CV projects !

 - 📫 How to reach me :
     theo.hermann@epfl.ch